Exploration noise for learning linear-quadratic mean field games: Introduction

 \subsection{Learning procedures}

+We now provide an overview of the existing methods that can be used for solving the standing MFG numerically, or at least for decoupling the two forward and backward equations in \eqref{eq:intro:FBSDE}.
+In particular, we spend some time here recalling the definition of the so-called \textit{fictitious play}, see \eqref{eq:backward:step:n} and \eqref{eq:forward:step:n}.

-In our setting, numerical solutions to the MFG may hence be caught by solving either the FBSDE \eqref{eq:intro:FBSDE} or the nonlinear equation \eqref{eq:intro:master:1}.
-For sure, independently of any applications to MFGs, there have been well-known numerical methods for the two objects, see for instance (and for a tiny example) \cite{BeckEJentzen,BenderZhang,CvitanicZhang,DelarueMenozzi,EHanJentzen,Huijskens,MaShenZhao,MilsteinTretyakov}.
-In \cite{DelarueMenozzi,Huijskens,MaShenZhao,MilsteinTretyakov}, the problem is solved by constructing an approximation of $\theta$ by means of a backward induction; this is a typical strategy in the field, which is fully consistent with the dynamic programming principle that holds true for uniquely solvable mean field games (see \cite[Chapter 4]{CarmonaDelarue_book_II}).
-Although formulated differently, \cite{BenderZhang} also relies on a backward induction.
-In comparison with \cite{BenderZhang,DelarueMenozzi,Huijskens,MaShenZhao,MilsteinTretyakov}, \cite{BeckEJentzen,CvitanicZhang,EHanJentzen} proceed in a completely different manner since the backward equation therein is reformulated into a forward equation with an unknown initial condition; the goal is then to tune both the initial condition and the martingale representation term of the backward equation in order to minimize, at terminal time, the distance to the prescribed boundary condition.
-Those methods have the following main limitation within a learning prospect for MFGs: They require the two coefficients $f$, $g$, $Q$ and $R$, entering the model, to be explicitly known.
+In our setting, numerical solutions to the MFG may be found by solving either the FBSDE \eqref{eq:intro:FBSDE} or the nonlinear equation \eqref{eq:intro:master:1}.
+For sure, independently of any applications to MFGs, there have been well-known numerical methods for the two objects, see for instance (and for a tiny example) Beck et al. \cite{BeckEJentzen}, Bender and Zhang \cite{BenderZhang}, Cvitani\'c and Zhang \cite{CvitanicZhang}, Delarue and Menozzi \cite{DelarueMenozzi}, E et al. \cite{EHanJentzen}, Huijskens et al. \cite{Huijskens}, Ma et al. \cite{MaShenZhao}, and Milstein and Tretyakov \cite{MilsteinTretyakov}.
+In Delarue and Menozzi \cite{DelarueMenozzi}, Huijskens et al. \cite{Huijskens}, Ma et al. \cite{MaShenZhao}, and Milstein and Tretyakov \cite{MilsteinTretyakov}, the problem is solved by constructing an approximation of $\theta_\varepsilon$ by means of a backward induction.
+This is a typical strategy in the field, which is fully consistent with the dynamic programming principle that holds true for uniquely solvable mean field games (see \cite[chapter 4]{CarmonaDelarue_book_II}).
+Although formulated differently, Bender and Zhang \cite{BenderZhang} also relies on a backward induction.
+In comparison with Bender and Zhang \cite{BenderZhang}, Delarue and Menozzi \cite{DelarueMenozzi}, Huijskens et al. \cite{Huijskens}, Ma et al. \cite{MaShenZhao}, and Milstein and Tretyakov \cite{MilsteinTretyakov}, the works Beck et al. \cite{BeckEJentzen}, Cvitani\'c and Zhang \cite{CvitanicZhang}, and E et al. \cite{EHanJentzen} proceed in a completely different manner because the backward equation therein is reformulated into a forward equation with an unknown initial condition; the goal is then to tune both the initial condition and the martingale representation term of the backward equation in order to minimize, at terminal time, the distance to the prescribed boundary condition.
+Those methods have the following main limitation within a learning prospect for MFGs: they require the coefficients $f$, $g$, $Q$ and $R$ entering the model to be explicitly known.
 Even more, they make no real use of the control structure \eqref{eq:cost:intro} that underpins the game.